kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 You can create on-demand volume snapshots manually, or set up a periodic job that takes automatic snapshots periodically.

-## Back Up Resources Using Velero
+## Back Up Resources Using 3rd Parties Tools

-Velero backup is not supported at this time.
+3rd part tols like velero backup is not supported at this time.

 ## Create On-Demand Volume Snapshots